 VRV is like a nerd-centric version of Netflix.
-It rolls 9 different streaming sites (Crunchyroll, Funimation, Rooster Teeth, Cartoon Hangover, Mondo, Tested, Shudder, Geek & Sundry and Nerdist) into a glorious burrito of geeky video content.
+It rolls several different streaming sites into a glorious burrito of geeky video content.
+The original VRV lineup consisted of Crunchyroll, Funimation, Rooster Teeth, Cartoon Hangover, Shudder, Mondo, Tested, Geek & Sundry and Nerdist.

 VRV Vs. Netflix

 Aside from the fact that VRV has more of a focus on geek culture compared to Netflix, the main difference between the two streaming platforms is the fact that only VRV offers free content.
 Unlike Netflix, VRV offers an abundance of ad-supported free videos to go with the premium videos that only paid subscribers can access.

 On VRV you can surf through free anime, oddball animated comedies for adults and science shows.
 What you won’t find, however, is mainstream content like soap operas, rom-coms, documentaries, police procedurals and blockbuster movies.

 VRV’s freemium plan makes trying VRV a risk-free proposition.
 If and when you decide you want to unlock more VRV titles, you can upgrade to a Premium subscription and dig into everything VRV has on the menu.